DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 \section{Methods}

 In this section, we discuss our proposed approach.
 We first provide an overview of the main components that constitute our DeepForgeSeal framework in Sec. \ref{sec:overview}.
-Our watermarking agent, watermark attacker, and watermark extraction and deepfake detection processes are discussed in Secs. \ref{sec:watermarking_agent}, \ref{sec:watermark_attacker}, and \ref{sec:watermark_extraction}, respectively.
-Finally, implementation details of the framework are discussed in Sec. \ref{sec:implementation}.
+Our watermarker, watermark attacker, and watermark extraction and deepfake detection processes are discussed in Secs. \ref{sec:watermarking_agent}, \ref{sec:watermark_attacker}, and \ref{sec:watermark_extraction}, respectively.
+The implementation details of the framework are provided in the supplementary material.